 • Spend time outdoors: You can’t get more natural than the great outdoors!
 Research shows that just one weekend of camping without any artificial light is enough to reset the body’s circadian rhythm—and after two full days of being outdoors, melatonin begins to rise 1.4 hours earlier.25 Not only does spending time outside expose your brain to natural light that helps set your sleep cycle, the fresh air also offers a delicious (and proven) release of stress, and you’ll get the opportunity to to expose your body to new varieties of friendly flora—both of which have a positive impact on sleep.

-While all top notch sleep routines share certain basic characteristics, your personal sleep routine will ultimately turn out ot be as individual as you are.
+While all top notch sleep routines share certain basic characteristics, your personal sleep routine will ultimately turn out to be as individual as you are.
 Try not to get discouraged it if takes a little time and experimentation to discover what works for you.
-Eventually you’ll hit on just the right combination of strategies and habits to start sleeping better than you ever thought was possible.
+Eventually you’ll hit on just the right combination of strategies and habits to enjoy the best sleep of your life.
 Sweet dreams!

 1. Xie, L., Kang, H., Xu, Q., Chen, M. J., Liao, Y., Thiyagarajan, M., … Nedergaard, M. (2013).
 Sleep Drives Metabolite Clearance from the Adult Brain.
 Science, 342(6156), 373-377. doi:10.1126/science.1241224